mohamedmostafafawzi/Hacking-with-Swift/SwiftUI/README.md

 - [x] Project 7: iExpense
 > Bring in a second view with this expense tracking app

-- [ ] Project 8: Moonshot
+- [x] Project 8: Moonshot
 > Teach users about space history with scroll views, Codable, and more

-- [ ] Project 9: Drawing
+- [ ] Project 9: Navigation
-> Use shapes, paths, colors, and more to create custom art for your app
+> Direct your user around your app, either programmatically or using explicit input

 - [ ] Project 10: Cupcake Corner
 > Build an app that sends and receives JSON from the internet